 Both fees vary per country.
 While, for instance, GoFunMe only charges a 2.9 percent transaction fee in the United States (at no additional platform fee charges), it’s platform fees in Belgium are 5 percent alongside a transaction fee of 2.45 percent.

 Additionally, GoFundMe Charity applies a different fee structure depending on the type of plan that users are subscribed to.
-Detailed pricing can be found here.
+However, in most countries, such as the US, Canada, Australia, UK, and most major European countries, a platform fee is not applied.

 Lastly, a small portion of GoFundMe’s revenue comes from the donations that it receives directly from its users.
 Donors have the option to not only donate to a campaign, but also directly to GoFundMe.